ThalesLudwig/ThalesLudwig/README.md

 ### Hi there <img src="./assets/wave.gif" width="30px" height="30px">
 <br>

-I'm Thales Ludwig, Senior Web Engineer.
+I'm Thales Ludwig, Senior Engineer working with Web, Mobile, and Blockchain technologies.
 UI/UX lover, gamer, and enthusiast for remote lifestyle.
 I am an always-learning machine that converts energy-drinks into scalable Javascript code.

 - ❤️  Currently working with React and Blockchain
 - 🌱  Also coding in Angular, Vue, Node and React Native